 User profiles and user personas both provide information about your user that can be used to inform you when designing your app marketing.
-Therefore, in order to be effective, user research should be conducted on both user personas and user profiles.
+Therefore, in order to be effective, user research should be conducted on both user personas and profiles.

 So what are they?
-Are user profiles & user personas not the same thing I hear you ask?
+Are profiles & personas not the same thing I hear you ask?
 And the answer is simple …

 It is a common and simple mistake to make but be sure not to get the two mixed up.

 What Are User Profiles?

-User profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
-User profiles are the representation of the users and they are the outcome of the user profiling process.
+Profiles are made through collecting data about your app users, in order to piece together who they are and what they like, in the form of a profile.
+They are the representation of the users and they are the outcome of the user profiling process.
 The elements included in a user profile may include geographical location, academic and professional background, membership in groups, interests, preferences, opinions, etc. This type of data would be seen as descriptive, however, user profiling is improved by including statistical data gained from monitoring behavioural app data.

 Through behavioural app data capture, you are flooded with vital statistics such as, how many times the user opens the app, how long they spend on the app and what features they access.
 This statistical data provides insight into how and why users turn to your app, allowing you to see where it fits in their life.

 Profiles provide focus on your specific users, and what drives them as they interact with your brand.
 App marketing can be difficult at times but this data compiled into a user profile can prove to be very helpful if used correctly.

 Profiles have become very important when app marketing, as it helps to achieve personalisation.
 You want talking to your users to be like putting on an old pair of slippers - familiar, easy and personalised.
 This does not happen over night!
 You have to put in the ground work and commit time to effort to find out who your users are.